 What Vaccines Do Puppies Need?

-Dogs need a wide range of puppy shots over the course of several months.
-So, what vaccines do puppies need?
-We’ve compiled a list of all the diseases that can be prevented with vaccinations at appropriate life stages.
+Here we’ve compiled a list of all the diseases that can be prevented with vaccinations at appropriate life stages.
 There are quite a few diseases in this list, but don’t worry, your veterinary professional will know exactly what shots your puppy will need.

 Canine distemper is a serious disease that’s caused by a virus that attacks the respiratory, gastrointestinal, and nervous systems.
 It affects both puppies and adult dogs.
 It’s a contagious disease that spreads through airborne exposure, such as sneezing or coughing.
 It can also be transmitted by shared water and food bowls, chew toys, and other equipment or surfaces.
 The common symptoms of canine distemper are watery, pus-like discharge from the dog’s eyes, fever, coughing, nasal discharge, lethargy, loss of appetite, vomiting, unusual behaviors like circling around, tilting the head, muscle twitches, jaw movements, salivation, convulsions, seizures, and in more severe cases paralysis.
 Canine distemper is often fatal and there’s no cure for it.
 However, it can be prevented with proper immunizations.